alex-oleshkevich/starsessions/README.md

 ## Serializers

-Sometimes you cannot pass raw session data to the backend.
-The data must be serialized into something the backend can handle.
+Sometimes you cannot pass raw session data to the store.
+The data must be serialized into something the store can handle.

-Some backends (like `RedisBackend`) optionally accept `serializer` argument that will be used to serialize and deserialize session data.
+Some stores (like `RedisStore`) optionally accept `serializer` argument that will be used to serialize and deserialize session data.
 By default, we provide (and use) `starsessions.JsonSerializer` but you can implement your own by extending `starsessions.Serializer` class.